• Menu

 image of carousel of happiness

 The Carousel of Happiness.
-Photo by Phliar.
+Photo by Phliar

 The Carousel of Happiness is a historic carousel that is one of the most unique things to do in Nederland.
 Vietnam veteran, Scott Harrison, made it through the war carrying around a tiny music box whose music distracted him from the horrors of war and reminded him of home.
-After the war, Harrison rescued an old, abandoned carousel from Utah and brought it all the way to Nederland.
+After the war, Harrison rescued an old, abandoned carousel from Utah and brought it to Nederland.

 Eat at Local Restaurants